Call for Paper

 Best Paper Awards

-The meeting organizers will select 5-10 papers for Best Paper Awards.
+The meeting organizers will select 5-10 papers for Best Paper Awards to encourage the involvement of young scholars in substance abuse research.
 To be eligible for a Best Paper Award, the lead author must be 45 years old or younger.
 The Paper can be in either English or Chinese.
 Chinese papers should be no longer than 7,000 words while English papers should not exceed 30 pages (double-spaced).
 Papers submitted for the award must have not been published previously.

 Liang Min: (853) 65705876 / (86) 15056998717;